-No school, different routines and round-the-clock care; parents of children with special needs are faced with their biggest challenge of the year when it comes to the six long weeks of summer.
-It’s no wonder that many parents fear how they are going to cope.
+No school, different routines and round-the-clock care.
+Parents of children with special needs are faced with their biggest challenge of the year when it comes to the six long weeks of summer.

 - Talk to teachers before they break up and replicate some school activities and/or routines (this will help with the transition back to school too).

 - Plan some days with siblings, some days without, so that your other children get some attention, and the chance to do activities which may not be possible with your SEN child.

 - Plan at least one activity a day, and if possible keep it local.
 Sometimes the best plans are the most simple; a bus ride, a walk to the park or playing in the garden.
 Don’t be too ambitious; it will be exhausting for everyone.